OliverEGreen/Regular/CONTRIBUTING.md

 ## How You Can Help

 * Bug Reports!
 Did Regular do something unexpected?
 Is this a behaviour you can reliably reproduce?
+We'd love to hear from you!
+* Opinionated UI Feedback!
+Does the UI/UX suck?
+Should we begin working on a dark mode?
+This is your invitation to **roast Regular**.
+* Our Guidance: Are our instructions unclear?
+Does something require further clarification?

-We'd love to hear from you: Please raise a [Github issue](https://github.com/OliverEGreen/Regular/issues) if this is something you know how to do, otherwise feel free to message me on [Twitter](https://twitter.com/Oliver_E_Green) or [LinkedIn](https://www.linkedin.com/in/oliver-green/).
+Please raise a [Github issue](https://github.com/OliverEGreen/Regular/issues) if this is something you know how to do, otherwise feel free to message me on [Twitter](https://twitter.com/Oliver_E_Green) or [LinkedIn](https://www.linkedin.com/in/oliver-green/).

 ## Areas for Improvement